What is IDV in Two Wheeler Insurance?

 Consequences of Declaring Wrong IDV

-When calculating IDV, either during first purchase or during policy renewal, the original purchase price of the two-wheeler is not considered.
+When calculating IDV or the Insured Declared Value, either during first purchase or during policy renewal, the original purchase price of the two-wheeler is not considered.
 Instead, the current selling price of the two-wheeler’s particular brand and model is taken into consideration.

 It is important to ensure that you do not declare an IDV for your two-wheeler lower than its rational market value.
 If you do so, and then make a total loss claim, you will most likely receive an amount lower than what you should actually be getting, because the declared IDV was lower.

-Declaring a lower IDV in order to save a small amount on the premium makes no sense at all.
+Declaring a lower vehicle IDV to save a small amount on the premium makes no sense at all.
 Instead, it is wiser to declare the right IDV amount and save a substantial amount in the long run.
-Declaring the correct IDV ensures that you get the maximum fair amount if your two-wheeler is stolen or if you make a big claim.
+Declaring the correct IDV value ensures that you get the maximum fair amount if your two-wheeler is stolen or if you make a big claim.

 Similarly, declaring a high IDV to be able to claim a higher amount is not recommended either.
 The same logic is applicable if you think that declaring a high IDV will fetch you a higher amount while selling the two-wheeler.
-This is because when the claim is processed, the two wheeler’s age is considered by the insurance company, before finalizing the claim; the depreciation that is calculated depends on this.
-You will therefore receive a low claim despite the high IDV declared.
+This is because when the bike insurance claim is processed, the two wheeler’s age is considered by the insurance company, before finalizing the claim; the depreciation that is calculated depends on this.
+You will, therefore, receive a low claim despite the high IDV declared.

 Wrapping it Up!

-IDV is one of the most crucial factors that determine your two-wheeler’s insurance premium.
+IDV is one of the most crucial factors that determine your two-wheeler insurance premium with the help of bike insurance calculator.
 A higher IDV attracts a higher rate of premium and vice-versa.
 It is, therefore, important to maintain a constant IDV when comparing quotes from different insurers, as this helps you choose the right policy for your two-wheeler.